-- Use an SEP or other monies to fund distribution of home composting bins. - Strategies 2-18 & 5-1 - DEP supports this effort and will actively seek funding to provide a bin program. - Promote Food Banks as a source reduction strategy. - Strategy 2-5 - DEP supports this recommendation and will create a webpage. - Re-format the home composting, grasscycling, and windrow composting videos into digital format. - Strategy 5-1 - This has just been completed and all three programs have been placed on the website for free download.
+- Use an SEP or other monies to fund distribution of home composting bins. - Strategies 2-18 & 5-1 - DEP supports this effort and actively seeks funding to provide a bin program. - Promote Food Banks as a source reduction strategy. - Strategy 2-5 - DEP supports this recommendation and webpages provide info. - Re-format the home composting, grasscycling, and windrow composting videos into digital format. - Strategy 5-1 - This has been completed and all three programs have been placed on the website for free download.